Father's Day: Canada

 In Canada, Father's Day (Fête des Pères) is celebrated on the third Sunday of June and is not a public holiday.
 Father's Day typically involves spending time with one's father or the father figures in one's life.
 Small family gatherings and the giving of gifts may be part of the festivities organized for Father's Day.

 Central America (except for Belize)

 In Costa Rica, the Social Christian Unity Party presented a bill to change the celebration of Father's Day from the third Sunday of June to 19 March, the day of Saint Joseph.
 That was to give tribute to this saint, who gave his name to the capital of the country San José, Costa Rica, so family heads will be able to celebrate Father's Day at the same time as the Feast of Saint Joseph the Worker.
 The official date is still the third Sunday of June.

+While in Honduras is officially celebrated on March 19, the feast day of Saint Joseph.
+This Catholic tradition, also observed in Spain, Bolivia, and parts of Europe, associates fatherhood with the figure of Joseph as a protector and provider.

+Guatemala and El Salvador both celebrate on June 17.
+This is rare as it is a fixed date not tied to a Sunday.
+In El Salvador is considered a national public holiday.

+Nicaragua celebrates on June 23, also a fixed date.